Kamil Mishara

 Rajapaksha Vidana Pathiranalage Kamil Mishara, popularly Kamil Mishara (Sinhala: කමිල් මිෂාර, /si/; born 24 April 2001), is a professional Sri Lankan cricketer, currently plays T20 Internationals for national team.

 Early life

 Mishara studied at Mahanama College, Panadura, where he laid the foundation for his education and cricketing development up to Grade 11.
 He then moved to Royal College, Colombo, to pursue his higher studies, continuing to represent the school in cricket competitions.

-During the year 2019, Mishara was named and awarded as School boy cricketer of the year where he became the fourth Royal College student to win this title.
+During the year 2019, Mishara was named and awarded as School boy cricketer of the year where he became the fourth Royalist to win this title.
 Mishara made the highest individual score of the school cricket season 2019, when he thumped a career best 250 off 270 balls including 32 fours and 5 sixes, against Ananda College in their Singer Trophy Under 19 match played during the year 2019.

 Domestic career

 He made his Twenty20 debut for Nondescripts Cricket Club in the 2018–19 SLC Twenty20 Tournament on 19 February 2019.
 In January 2020, he was named in Sri Lanka's squad for the 2020 Under-19 Cricket World Cup.
 He made his List A debut on 24 March 2021, for Nondescripts Cricket Club in the 2020–21 Major Clubs Limited Over Tournament.

 In August 2021, he was named in the SLC Greens team for the 2021 SLC Invitational T20 League tournament.
 In November 2021, he was selected to play for the Kandy Warriors following the players' draft for the 2021 Lanka Premier League.

 In 2025, he made unbeaten 158 against Galle in National Super League but in a losing cause.